phdamg/exeter_test.github.io/README.md

 - The **Enterprise segment needs strategic intervention** due to **negative revenue trends**.
 - **Seasonal trends should guide marketing efforts**, focusing on Q4 for maximizing sales.

-This summary is well-structured for adding to your **GitHub README**.
-Would you like me to format it for markdown as well?